tocci21/fantasy/README.md

 * Questionable, Out, and IR designation outlining
 * Monitor all projections for sharp changes to notify on (not fully implemented)

+# Architecture

+* Python
+* Flask for the web framework
+* Jinja, HTML, Grid CSS for frontend design
+* BigQuery for DB backend

+# Workflow

+1. Update API endpoints get live league, team, matchup, score, projection, and game progress data
+2. Store each group of data in BigQuery
+3. Access the scoreboard for each profile
+4. Scoreboard loads the cached data based on the league and team data for your profile

 # Disclaimers

 * This was built for the 2023 season, so some things may not fully work yet for 2024.
 I've updated some code so it appears to work but no guarantees.